 Welcome to Day 5 of my countdown towards my online course Capturing Family History in a Book of My Things, which begins on January 16, 2022.
+[Update: The course is currently not open for enrollment, so please sign up for my newsletter if you’re interested in being notified when it opens again.]
 Each day I am sharing a story about a family object, including tidbits of my process putting it together.
 I hope that’ll give you some ideas and inspire you to come up with your own stories.
-And of course I’d love it if you joined the course!

 When I moved back to the States as a grad student in 1988, I took my great-grandfather’s sewing machine with me.